-If you've been planning to dye your hair blonde, you have plenty of different shades to choose from.
-It's not just about choosing your favorite shade though.
-There are so many factors to take into account, including the level of maintenance you're happy to accept, and the other features of your appearance like your skin tone and eye color.
+Planning to dye your hair blonde?
+There are plenty of different shades to choose from but it's not just about choosing your favorite shade though.
+There are so many factors to take into account, including the level of maintenance you're happy to handle, and the other features of your appearance like your skin tone and eye color.

-Some shades of blonde hair color will suit your features more than others.
+Certain shades of blonde hair color will suit your features more than others.
 If you don't match these qualities accordingly with the blonde color you choose, you might find yourself looking washed out or downright odd.
-It's easy to match your features with the right shades of blonde hair color, and you can find the perfect shade to change your look by following a few color rules.
+It's easy to match your features with the right shades of blonde hair color though, and you can find the perfect shade to change your look by following a few color rules.

 - Ash blonde